rust-lang/rust/text/0000-as-cell.md

 # Motivation
 [motivation]: #motivation

-Rusts iterators offer a safe, fast way to iterate over collections while avoiding additional bound checks.
+Rust's iterators offer a safe, fast way to iterate over collections while avoiding additional bound checks.

 However, due to the borrow checker, they run into issues if you try to have